ghoshs/counqer/README.md

 `my_entity_matcher.py` - uses SpaCy to annotate query and search result snippets.
 Additional functionality to link similar entities in the text snippets to the queried entity.

+## Cardinal Value Processor

+Location: ./cardinal_processor/

+`cardinal_processor.py` - contains functions to
+   a. return all cardinal integers from text
+   b. return cardinal integers with following noun phrase if present
+   c. return median variations for a list of cardinal integers

+`myw2n.py` - modified word to number python package to convert number in word to integer format.

+## Text preprocessor

+Location: ./text_preprocessor/

+`text_preprocessor.py` - has function to handle text separator combinations not supported by SpaCy.

 #### Debugging